uber/causalml/README.md

  Effect (ITE) from experimental or observational data.
 Essentially, it estimates the causal impact of intervention `T` on outcome `Y` for users with observed features `X`, without strong assumptions on the model form.
 Typical use cases include

-* **Campaign targeting optimization**: An important lever to increase ROI in an advertising campaign is to target the ad to the set of customer s who will have a favorable response in a given KPI such as engagement or sales.
-CATE identifies these customers by estimating the effect o f the KPI from ad exposure at the individual level from A/B experiment or historical observational data.
+* **Campaign targeting optimization**: An important lever to increase ROI in an advertising campaign is to target the ad to the set of customers who will have a favorable response in a given KPI such as engagement or sales.
+CATE identifies these customers by estimating the effect of the KPI from ad exposure at the individual level from A/B experiment or historical observational data.

 * **Personalized engagement**: A company has multiple options to interact with its customers such as different product choices in up-sell or messaging channels for communications.
 One can use CATE to estimate the heterogeneous treatment effect for each customer and treatment option combination for an optimal personalized recommendation system.